-During the year May 2019 to April 2020 we are supporting 6 specific charities, each for a 2 month period.
-These charities have been nominated by members of the congregation who then have the opportunity to supplement the PCC donation with fund-raising through additional events, appeals, even a guest speaker.
-The person nominating the charity is encouraged to disseminate information via the website, monthly newsletters, the charities’ noticeboard in church.
-This allows us all to learn something about each charity and to become more engaged with it.
+Each year St Mary’s chooses 6 specific charities to support, each for a 2 month period.
+These charities are nominated by members of the congregation who then have the opportunity to supplement the PCC donation with fund-raising through additional events, appeals, and with an invited guest speaker.
+The person nominating the charity is encouraged to disseminate information via the website, monthly newsletters and the charities’ noticeboard in church.
+This encourages us all to learn something about each charity and to become more engaged with it.

 We aim to support any Disasters and Emergencies Committee Special Appeals which may arise during the year.

-We support Godmanchester Food Bank throughout the year with voluntary donations of food which can be put into a box at the back of church.
+We support Godmanchester Food Bank throughout the year with voluntary donations of food.